ipspace/netlab/docs/plugins/node.clone.md

 ### Caveats

-The plugin does not yet support:
+The plugin does not support:
 * *lag* module links
 * link groups
-* VRF links
-* components
+* cloning of components (nodes composed of multiple nodes)

 ## Examples